roukell/employee_directory/README.md

   To use this app directly, click on the GitHub link under [Description](#Description).
  1. Search your employee.
 You can search by id, first name, last name, email, and phone number.
  2. To sort the employee, click on a property that you want to sort in the table.
-For example, click 'Last Name' if you want to sort by last name in ascending order.
-And then search for your employee.
-Table will only be sorted after entering some input in search.
+For example, click 'Last Name' if you want to sort by last name in ascending or descending order.
+ 3. Enjoy the website!

   ## License